lorien/awesome-pastebins/README.md

 Just a list of pastebin sites.

-## How to add new website to the list

-Make a pull request.
-I do not accept add requests in form of github issue.
+Make a pull request if you want to add new site.
+I do not accept requests in form of github issue.
 I accept only pull requests.

 ## Common Pastebins